Exact Renormalization Group and Sine Gordon Theory: The Central Charge

-The integral is log divergent and the divergent piece can be extracted by introducing the regulator $a$ in the limits rather than in the integrand: (The IR end is cutoff anyway by $a(t)$.)
+Here we have used rotational symmetry to replace $z^a z^b $ by $z^2{\delta^{ab}\over 2}$.
+The integral is log divergent and the divergent piece can be extracted by introducing the regulator $a(0)$ in the limits rather than in the integrand: (The IR end is cutoff anyway by $a(t)$.)

 Inserting in \eqref{total} and expanding for small $\delta$ we get